Padawan-Mntn/Padawan-Mntn/README.md

 - 👋 Hi, I’m @Padawan-Mntn
 - 👀 I’m interested in 3D mapping and mountains
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and SQL
-- 💞️ I’m looking to collaborate on easy Python projects
+- 💞️ I’m looking to collaborate on easy Python and SQL projects
-- 📫 How to reach me: with tact
+- 📫 How to reach me: with humor

 <!---
 Padawan-Mntn/Padawan-Mntn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.